 Food & Drink

 The Grant House Restaurant, located on Officers’ Row in the Ulysses S. Grant house, serves breakfast and lunch on weekdays and dinner Tuesday through Saturday.
 Another local staple is the Vancouver Pizza Company on upper Main Street, which serves a variety of pizzas, calzones, and accoutrements.
 Bleu Door Bakery, up the street, issues forth an array of fresh pastries, breads, and lunchtime soups and sandwiches.
 For a leisurely weekend brunch, walk down to the colorful Mint Tea, half import-store and half otherworldly breakfast hideaway.
-If deliciousness in the field of crêpe and quiche is any indicator of success, C’est la Vie, just north of the Kiggins Theatre in the back of Angst art gallery, will be here for a long time to come.
+If deliciousness in the field of crêpe and quiche is any indicator of success, C’est la Vie, now at the Vancouver Farmers’ Market every weekend, will be here for a long time to come.
 Vancouver and Clark County are home to several wineries, breweries, and houses of coffee: Heisen House Vineyards, Mt.
 Tabor Brewing, and Torque Coffee Roasters are just a few.
 For nightlife, check out Low Bar on Washington Street.
-If you’re in need of groceries, a trip to Neighbors’ Market or the Vancouver Food Cooperative will satisfy.

 For more information about events in downtown Vancouver, visit the Vancouver Downtown Association’s website.